 WHAT WE DO

-Rise’s goals are to provide information and guidance to individual parents so they can more effectively advocate for themselves, and to deepen understanding of parents’ life histories and child welfare experiences so that child welfare can better serve parents and children.
+Rise’s mission is to train parents to write and speak about their experiences in order to support parents and parent advocates and and to guide child welfare professionals in becoming more responsive to the families and communities they serve.
+Our goal is to reduce unnecessary family separations and increase the likelihood that children who are placed in foster care quickly and safely return home.
+We provide information and guidance to individual parents so they can more effectively advocate for themselves, and we deepen understanding of parents’ life histories and child welfare experiences so that child welfare can better serve parents and children.

 To achieve these goals, Rise: